 Peanut Butter Ball Turkeys

-Teaching tips for this Thanksgiving activity:
+Teaching Tips for This Thanksgiving Activity

-• the different colors of the Froot Loops
+• Identifying colors in the Froot Loops

-How do you make Peanut Butter Ball Turkeys?
+How to Make Peanut Butter Ball Turkeys

 Peanut Butter Ball Turkey Ingredients